 except moulds which are depreciated based on units of production.
 Assets residual values and useful lives are reviewed at each

-review of residual value and useful life.
-The residual value of the asset is not more than 5% of the original cost of the asset, except
+for review of residual value and useful life.
+The residual value of the asset is not more than 5% of the original cost of the asset,

-assets (Mobile, Car, Laptop) which are under option to acquire by the employee under relevant HR policy and moulds for which
+except assets (Mobile, Car, Laptop) which are under option to acquire by the employee under relevant HR policy, moulds and

 The gain or loss arising on the disposal or retirement of an item of property, plant and equipment is determined as the difference